pivotal/docs-tap/application-configuration-service/about.hbs.md

 Application Configuration Service is compatible with the existing Git repository configuration management approach.
-It filters runtime configuration for any application by using slices that produce secrets and ConfigMaps.
+It filters runtime configuration for any application by using slices that produce Secrets.

 For more information about Application Configuration Service, see the [Application Configuration Service for VMware Tanzu documentation](https://docs.vmware.com/en/Application-Configuration-Service-for-VMware-Tanzu/2.0/acs/GUID-overview.html).